 How Do I Know if This is the Best Strategy for Me and My Family?

 Start with the EPT member who introduced you to the Deferred Sale Trust.
 In our case, we are the EPT Trustee.

 The EPT Trustee can educate you and analyze the specifics of your transaction to determine if the DST might be a good fit, then run a basic illustration of your sale with or without a DST.
 But that alone does not give the complete answer.

-Next, have your EPT Trustee arrange a conference call with an attorney for Campbell Law.
+Next, have your EPT Trustee arrange a conference call with one of our tax attorneys.
 You will ask each other questions until you feel you have enough information to consider a DST.
 In fact, other strategies may be discussed and considered as well, so be certain everyone in the conference is aware of your situation, your goals, your heirs and your taxes.

 Naturally, we encourage your realtor to understand the DST and why it may be best for your particular home sale.
 Your EPT Trustee would be happy to work with your realtor to understand the DST and what types of clients would benefit most.
 A realtor who understands the power of the DST and the role of the Estate Planning Team is a good one to refer to your own neighbors and friends who may be facing a similar tax dilemma in selling their residences as well.

 You may go to our website to insert basic figures comparing a DST sale to a non-DST sale for your residence or call us toll-free at (866) 867-8633 and we will assist you.

 If the strategy makes sense, we will send you any additional material and arrange an initial meeting.
 The initial goal is to determine if this strategy meets your financial and estate planning needs and if not, whether an EPT member can suggest other more effective strategies.